KyaDLFiles/kyadlfiles.github.io/templates/cheats/!index.md

 All the lines with square brackets and the *author* lines have to be removed, and unwanted cheats have to be removed from the file (cheats have to be manually added and removed when needed) (you can use *//* to mark a line as a comment, so the emulator will ignore it).

 ## Console
-The console cheats are designed for ?[Cheat Device for PS2](https://github.com/israpps/CheatDevicePS2), which requires a mod (soft or hard) to run homebrews; they can also be used with [OpenPS2Loader (OPL)](https://github.com/ps2homebrew/Open-PS2-Loader), which allows to load games from different storage devices (even though I have yet to create the *.cht* files for it on the GitHub repo, but in the meantime you can create them manually as the cheats format is the same).
+The console cheats are designed for ?[Cheat Device for PS2](https://github.com/israpps/CheatDevicePS2) and [OpenPS2Loader (OPL)](https://github.com/ps2homebrew/Open-PS2-Loader), which require a mod (soft or hard) to run homebrews (I haven't yet created the *.cht* files for OPL, but in the meantime you can create them manually as the cheat codes are the same).
-Download the homebrew and the cheats file, and copy them to a storage device you can use on your PS2.
 Instructions to configure CDfPS2 are available ?[here](https://github.com/root670/CheatDevicePS2/wiki/Cheats) (these instructions are from the original, now unmantained fork of the program, but also applies to the active fork linked above).
 ### Note about other (commercial) cheat devices
 Providing support for commercial cheat devices (ARMAX, GameShark, etc.) is extremely annoying.